AGR19/GEMR-KG-Global-Emerging-Markets-Risk-Knowledge-Graph/analysis/DataDictionary.md

 **Source:** National statistics and international databases **Coverage:** Multiple countries, various years and frequencies

+### 📊 Summary

+This dataset tracks key **economic performance indicators** for countries over time — such as inflation, GDP, trade, employment, exchange rates, and reserves.
+It shows **how an economy is performing and evolving**, helping identify trends like rising prices, growing output, or trade shifts.
+**In short:** Measures the **overall health and activity of national economies**.

+---

 | **Attribute**                                                  | **Description**                                                                              |
 | -------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |